Suyash20012000/libjpeg-turbo/esp32_jpeg_dec/README.md

-# jpeg encoder
+# jpeg decoder

-This application takes greyscale raw input and encodes it in jpeg
+This application takes jpeg image as input and decodes it to jpg format(both colored as well as grayscale jpeg images)